-Eligible students with eligible child dependants will be able to apply for a grant of £1000 per student, per academic year.
+Eligible students with eligible child dependants can apply for a grant of £1000 per student, per academic year.
 This is to ensure that they are able to continue to study and attend practice placements.
 This grant does not affect students' access to childcare support and other means of funding support available through the higher education support system or other sources.